suman7772/Ibm_project/README.md

 o Model training: Train a classification model(e.g, Decision Tree, Random Forest, svm) o Evaluation: validate the model using accuracy, precession, recall and F-1 score.

-SYSTEM APPROACH:-

-The "System Approach" section outlines the overall strategy and methodology for developing and implementing the Network Intrusion Detection system.
-Here's a suggested structure for this section:
-System requirements:-
-o IBM Cloud (mandotory).
-o IBM Watson studio for model development and deployment. o IBM Cloud object storage for dataset handiling.

-Result:-

-In this project, i successfully developed a Machine Learning-based Network Intrusion Detection System (NIDS) capable of analyzing network traffic data to detect and classify malicious activities.
-Using a labeled dataset containing various network features and class labels (normal vs anomaly), the system learned to differentiate between legitimate traffic and potential cyber-attacks.

-FUTURE SCOPE:-

-• Multi-Class Attack Classification
-Upgrade the system to not only detect anomalies but also classify them into specific attack types like DoS, Probe, R2L, and U2R, improving threat identification and response.
-• Real-Time Intrusion Detection
-Integrate with live network monitoring tools and IBM Event Streams to detect and respond to threats in real time, enhancing the system’s practical applicability.
-• Explainable AI Integration
-Use explainability tools such as SHAP or LIME to make the model’s decisions transparent, enabling better trust and understanding by security analysts.